PLANNING AND ENVIRONMENT

 Our Planning Team has been involved in a number of high-profile cases in this area.
 Highlights include:

-• Successful statutory review of an Inspector’s appeal decision in the High Court with costs award and subsequent grant of a Certificate of Lawfulness on the redetermination of the appeal
+• Advising on statutory review of an Inspector’s appeal decision in the High Court in relation to the proper approach to heritage balance under the NPPF;

 Our expertise in this area encompasses: